 We trawled through our test data and analysed noise readings for household appliances, including dishwashers, washing machines and vacuum cleaners.
-Fridges were the quietest, with an average running noise of 33dBA.
-That’s almost as quiet as a cat purring.
+Fridges and freezers were the quietest, with an average running noise of 35dBA.
+That’s almost as quiet as a whisper.

-The decibel scale is logarithmic, not linear so a sound difference of 10dBA will sound like double the sound.
-This means a 30dBA fridge will sound twice as loud as a 20dBA model, while a 40dBA fridge will sound four times louder.
-Most people will only notice a difference of 5dBA or greater, so two fridges with noise readings 3dBA apart will sound about the same.
+The decibel scale is logarithmic, not linear, this means a 30dBA freezer can sound twice as loud as a 20dBA model.
+Most people will only notice a difference of 3dBA or greater.

-The design and layout of your home also affects how noisy you’ll find a fridge.
+The design and layout of your home also affects how noisy you’ll find a freezer.
 Sound waves are dispersed by objects, which will muffle the sound.
-This means open-plan areas do little to minimise a fridge’s noise.
-A fridge with walls or cabinetry at its back and sides will also be quieter as these help deflect the sound.
+This means open-plan areas do little to minimise a freezer’s noise.